Does your wrist hurt from using a mouse? Thousands of people develop pain and injury in their fingers, wrist, and

-Some of the pads also come with extra buttons which can be used as a cut, copy, paster button.
+Some of the pads also come with extra buttons which can be used as a cut, copy, and paste button.
 The good thing is – these buttons are programmable so you can assign any other shortcut of your choice.

 One of the biggest advantages of using a digital pen as a mouse is you can use them for hours without feeling discomfort as you would have felt with a mouse.

 Not only that, but a graphics tablet is also really cost-effective and it is pretty easy to find a great tab for cheap.
 You can check out this article on some of the cheap graphics tablets.

 What to not use a trackball mouse?

 A trackball mouse may seem like a good option especially those wireless handheld ones which don’t even need to be placed on the table.